mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 required information.
 If the characters do not think of them, Hertzog will suggest them.
 Cunning characters could think of more.

-**1. Go to Feri’s Highport or town where the Salvage Factors offices are located and start asking some ques- tions amongst people who may know what is going on.**
+**1. Go to Feri's Highport or town where the Salvage Factors offices are located and start asking some ques- tions amongst people who may know what is going on.**

 Following this approach will reveal some startling facts - Feri locals generally like the company, and they seem to